The Waste Problem Few People See

 Biochar is chemically stable and porous.
 These properties allow it to retain nutrients such as phosphorus and iron while resisting rapid decomposition in soil.
 In wastewater management, this means a material once treated as waste may become a durable soil amendment or environmental product.

-Several municipalities in New England have begun testing pyrolysis as part of their wastewater strategies.
+Several municipalities in New England have begun evaluating and even testing pyrolysis as part of their wastewater strategies.
 These early efforts illustrate how the technology may fit into existing infrastructure.

 Portland, Maine